 compute_slug('z') -> ['z', 'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'q', 'r', 's', 't', 'u', 'v', 'w', 'x', 'y']

-The function encrypt_char(source, slug, char) is the heart of this whole program.
+The function encrypt_char(source, slug, char) is the heart of the program.
 The function takes a "source" list which is a list of the lowercase characters that can be encrypted, and a "slug" list of the same length which shows the encrypted char to use for each source char.

 Say we have these lists